charmoniumQ/thesis/prelim_text/README.md

 Finally, the provenance tracer should be validated through user studies or case studies.
 Unexpected problems and invalidated assumptions often arise when trying to convert research into practice [@besseyFewBillionLines2010].
-Trying to apply to practice will make my research more impactful and give me novel problems and assumption-sets to operate in.
+Trying to apply to practice makes my research more impactful and gives me novel problems and assumption-sets to operate in.
 <!-- TODO: Cite Translational CS -->

 # Completed work